NEHA-FDA Retail Flexible Funding Model Grant Program: Frequently Asked Questions

 The term "Public Health Metric," in simple terms, refers to completing the work required to meet Standard 9, especially completing a Risk Factor Study and implementing one or more Intervention Strategies to reduce the occurrence of common risk factors.

-For CY 2023, up to $5,000 in additional funding can be added to a Track 2 Development Base Grant, allowing work on any of the Element required to meet Standard 9.
-Please see the following FAQ question for additional details on the Public Health Metric option available for CY 2023.
+For CY 2024, up to $5,000 in additional funding can be added to a Track 2 Development Base Grant, allowing work on any of the Elements required to meet Standard 9.
+Please see the following FAQ question for additional details on the Public Health Metric option available for CY 2024.

-For the CY 2023 Track 2 Development Base Grant, the maximum additional funding provided to work on a Public Health Metric is $5,000, which may not be enough to complete either a Risk Factor Study or to implement an Intervention Strategy.
-How can we use the Public Health Metric funding offered in this track to work on our jurisdiction"TMs goals for progress with Standard 9?
+For the CY 2024 Track 2 Development Base Grant, the maximum additional funding provided to work on a Public Health Metric is $5,000, which may not be enough to complete either a Risk Factor Study or to implement an Intervention Strategy.
+How can we use the Public Health Metric funding offered in this track to work on our jurisdiction's goals for progress with Standard 9?

 The options for working on Standard 9 in pursuit of a Public Health Metric have been expanded for this year, with the goal of offering flexibility for each jurisdiction who chooses to work on Standard 9 to begin or continue their work, no matter where they are in their pursuit of this important Standard.